-From the earliest stage, sustainability has been an important integrated part of developing the project, and the building meets the requirements of the Danish 2015 energy classification.
-Elements such as seawater cooling, effective shielding effects and the 3,000 m2 integrated roof solar cells reduces energy consumption considerably.
-Also, light fittings, LED lamps, motion and daylight sensors as well as solar panel arrays reduces dependency on conventional energy sources.
+From the earliest stage, sustainability was an integrated part of developing the project, and the building meets the requirements of the Danish 2015 energy classification.
+Elements such as seawater cooling, effective shielding effects and the 3,000 m2 integrated roof solar cells reduce energy consumption considerably.
+Also, light fittings, LED lamps, motion and daylight sensors, and solar panel arrays reduce dependency on conventional energy sources.